chip4/encrypted-journal/README.md

 * keep list of all posted entries
 * publish markdown entries to ipfs using js-ipfs in the browser
 * encryption of notes using one-time keys
+* refactor the w3schools toggle switch into its own module